kubeflow/website/README.md

 Welcome to the GitHub repository for Kubeflow's public website.
 The docs are hosted at https://www.kubeflow.org.

-We use [Hugo](https://gohugo.io/) to format and generate our website, and [Netlify](https://www.netlify.com/) to manage the deployment of the site.
+We use [Hugo](https://gohugo.io/) to format and generate our website, the [Docsy](https://github.com/google/docsy) theme for styling and site structure, and [Netlify](https://www.netlify.com/) to manage the deployment of the site.
 Hugo is an open-source static site generator that provides us with templates, content organisation in a standard directory structure, and a website generation engine.
 You write the pages in Markdown, and Hugo wraps them up into a website.

 ## Quickstart